Craig Mabbitt: Escape the Fate (2008–present)

-After singer Ronnie Radke was sentenced to five years' probation for battery charges (and then two years' imprisonment for failure to report to his probation officer) Escape the Fate turned to Mabbitt, who had played with Escape the Fate on the Black on Black Tour while with Blessthefall.
+After singer Ronnie Radke was sentenced to five years' probation for battery charges (and then two years' imprisonment for failure to report to his probation officer) Escape the Fate turned to Mabbitt, who had played with them on the Black on Black Tour while with Blessthefall.
 After several trial shows he became the official new singer and they entered the studio to record their second full-length album This War Is Ours, which was released on October 21, 2008.
 It was the first Escape the Fate album with Mabbitt as singer; the album was a commercial success, entering at No. 35 on the Billboard 200 and selling 13,000 copies in the first week.

 The third studio album from the band and second to feature Mabbitt was Escape the Fate which was released on November 2, 2010, and is the band's most successful album to date charting No. 25 on the Billboard 200, No. 1 at Hard Rock Albums, No. 14 in a Rock Albums, No. 13 in Alternative and Independent charts and No. 118 in Digital Albums Chart.

 On May 14, 2013, the band released their fourth studio album and third with Mabbitt, Ungrateful.
 On October 30, 2015, the band released their fifth studio album and fourth with Mabbitt "Hate Me".
 The band released their sixth studio album, I Am Human, on March 30, 2018.
 On April 16, 2021, the band released their seventh studio album and sixth with Mabbitt, Chemical Warfare.
 On September 1, 2023, the band released their eighth studio album and seventh with Mabbitt, Out of the Shadows.